nathantbaker/everly/content/blog/songs-for-everly/index.md

 date: "2020-01-06T10:12:03.284Z"
 ---

-After sharing [Everly's story](/), I got seperate emails from both Angela and Matt, telling me they had written songs inspired by Everly.
+After sharing [Everly's story](/), I got separate emails from both Angela and Matt, telling me they had written songs inspired by Everly.

 I listen to these songs often, and they help me lean into my pain and find some hope.
 My cousin [Tim Lauer](https://www.timlauermusic.com/) put it well: